fbpx Skip to Content

 Which is why you don’t want to just dump your WIP into that purse or backpack.

 Instead, try to put your project into some sort of project bag.
 It doesn’t have to be an actual project bag.
 One of my favorites is a waterproof pouch I got from The Honest Company 7 years ago when I ordered a bunch of diapers (we can talk another day about how I feel about marketing to first-time moms and how often it plays on their fear and sense of guilt).
-I also love Ziplog gallon bags for small projects like socks and hats.
+I also love Ziplog gallon bags for small projects like socks and hats (bonus: you can pack a few bags and use them to help keep your yarn from getting tangled).

 Whatever you choose for your knitting bag, the goal is just to have a smaller bag that can be tossed into your larger bag.
 That way, you can protect your knitting while you adventure.